ixmaps/IXmapsClient/README.md

 2. Open a Terminal window and go to IXmapsClient directory
 3. To launch type the following command: `sudo ./node server.js`.

 **IXmapsClient** needs to be executed in a terminal with administrator's privileges.
-For this reason, when runing the application you will be asked for the administrator's password.
+For this reason, when running the application you will be asked for the administrator's password.

 Type the password and press return.
 This will open **IXmapsClient** on your default internet browser.